azatris/azatris.github.io/_drafts/levels.md

 * interpersonal relationships, mutuality (4th)
 * self-authorship, identity, ideology (5th)

-However, clearly these are also simply vague labels which don't do much in helping to embrace the full extent of what is seen as an object on each level.
-There's an image of a table with these words, but neither the words or the drawings are very useful: [5 stages of development](http://i.imgur.com/K4AVFbW.png).
+(Clearly these are simply labels which don't do much in helping to embrace the full extent of what is seen as an object on each level.
+There's an image of a table that uses these labels, but neither the table or the diagrams are very useful, unless you already understand the theory: [5 stages of development](http://i.imgur.com/K4AVFbW.png).)

 What makes it _constructive_ and _developmental_, however, is the fact that each level builds on the object-level understanding of the previous level, thus _developing_ to higher levels can be seen as _constructing_ understanding of reality.

+## Level 0/1

 The first level usually only concerns small children.
 In this, there are no rules, no laws seeming to govern reality.
 Everything is an extension of oneself, a playground of sorts, or a dream that is confusing.
 Transition out of this stage happens by developing an understanding of reality that the things you sense might not actually be yourself, but rather can continue existing after you have stopped paying attention to them.

+## Level 2

 The second level is the domain of mostly older children and adolescents, with adults possibly spending many years here as well.
-Here beliefs, rules, and learned patterns about the world seem to be constant, unbreakable.
+Here beliefs, rules seem unbreakable, and learned patterns about the world feel constant.
 Kegan argues that on this level the individual cannot tell lies as they cannot hold both their own perspective and another's at the same time.
-In a nutshell, a person on this level is an agent acting in a world with no regard to others' motives, but rather all relationships are of first-order nature. (_everyone is an NPC_)
+In a nutshell, a person on this level is a selfish agent acting in a world with no regard to others' motives (relationships are of first-order nature with no sense of consequence).

+## Level 3

 The third level is where internal values come to play.
 They draw many of the values from other influencers.
 These values are used in decision making and in reflection of one's actions.
 If there are conflicting ideologies or values from the influencers, it is impossible to make the decisions themselves and consult others how to resolve the conflicts.
 If told to decide for oneself, becomes even more confused and at a a loss than before.
 Since _selfishishness_ contradicts so many of the person's values on the third level, it is also very difficult to break out of this in order to transition to the upper level, where self-esteem comes from an independendly-constructed (reality of) self.
 The _rightness_ of a decision ultimately is judged by other agents and the person on this level tries one's best to satisfy that.
 Approximately 58% of the adult population is at this level or lower.